• Skip to primary navigation

 Also, I recently answered a reader’s question about craving meat that you can read in this article: Reader Questions: Craving Meat and Hungry All the Time?”

-I created these black bean mushroom burgers to have some “beefy” umami-tasting substitutions – mushrooms, soy sauce, red wine, and sun-dried tomatoes.
+I created these black bean mushroom burgers to have some “beefy” umami-tasting substitutions – mushrooms, low-sodium tamari (or soy sauce), red wine, and sun-dried tomatoes.

 Plant-Based Mushroom Burger Recipe